 Choose the Start Fresh option on the right to analyze your Internet speed and computer hardware, and automatically optimize your settings.
 If you've previously used another streaming software, you can also transfer your settings to Streamlabs Desktop using the Import function on the left.
 Be sure to close any other apps and browsers for better performance.

 Optimize your settings.

 Make sure your webcam and USB microphone (or recording interface/mixer) are plugged in.
 Then select the corresponding inputs using the webcam and mic dropdown menus.
 You will be able to change these inputs from the dashboard as well.

-One of the great parts about Streamlabs OBS is the built-in audio mixer, which lets you balance levels from your mic source, desktop, Streamlabs sound effects and more to create a cohesive listening experience.
+One of the great parts about Streamlabs Desktop is the built-in audio mixer, which lets you balance levels from your mic source, desktop, Streamlabs sound effects and more to create a cohesive listening experience.

 Select your microphone and webcam.